SystemSecRoblox/SystemSec/README.md

 ## 🛑 Security

-The script is designed to be 100% secure from detection by anti-cheat systems.
-However, as a best practice when using any security tools, we recommend testing on an alternative account first if you have concerns.
+The script is designed to be 100% secure.
+However, as a best practice when using any scripts, we recommend testing on an alternative account first if you have concerns.

 ---